webplatform/docs/html5/html/unchanged_elements/index.md

 ---
-title: unchanged elements
+title: Elements and attributes unchanged in HTML5
-uri: 'html5/html/unchanged elements'
 todo_broken_links:
   note: 'During import MediaWiki could not find the following links, please fix and adjust this list.'
   links: